The Aztec 'Flower Wars' were far more deadly and insidious than the name suggests

 The concept of the Flower Wars emerged around the mid-15th century, during the reign of Moctezuma I, and continued throughout the Aztec Empire's existence.

-These ritualized battles were often conducted with the mutual agreement of participating city-states.
+These ritualized battles took place every few years and were often conducted with the mutual agreement of participating city-states.

 The wars provided an opportunity for young warriors to hone their skills and gain prestige in society, as well as for the ruling classes to maintain political alliances and demonstrate their military prowess.